 In the 21st century, Josephine began taking her students on a yoga tour around the world.
 Yes, another of Josephine’s passions is travel.
 To combine yoga and travel, she had led tours to Peru, Samoa, China, France, and India.
 This has been like dreams come true for Josephine.

 Josephine’s current project is to create and run a Healing Arts Center in downtown Keene, Aloha!
 She feels as if it is a gift back to the community which has so generously supported her teachings of yoga for the past 25 years.

-Kathi Bradt has been teaching yoga since 2013.
-She received her certification from Josephine with School Yoga Institute.
-Kathi has done advanced training with Scott Willis of Hits the Spot Yoga.
+Kathi has been teaching yoga since 2013.
+She received her 200 hour certification from Josephine with School Yoga Institute and 300 hour certification with Scott Willis of Hits the Spot Yoga.
 In recent years she has informally studied mantra chanting as inspired by Gretchen/Raji Carmel of the Yoga Space.
 Her teaching stems from a desire to share the inner and outer benefits of yoga practice and its ability to ground us in the world.
-Her practice is generally consistent to encourage familiarity with poses and is gently paced.
+Her class is gently paced, seeks to reach each part of the physical body and is consistent week to week to encourage familiarity with poses.

 Pamela Bys RN, L.Ac. is the owner of Five Element Acupuncture and is certified as a Qigong practitioner with 20 years of practical experience across the country.
 Excited to bring her integrated knowledge and experience to the local area.
 As an RN for over 30 years, QIgong practitioner and Master Acupuncturist for 20 years specializing in Five Element style she incorporates Buddhism and Taoism studies along with holistic health modalities into her professional practices.